Costumes and makeup

 the new albion radio hour

-In 2024, I assisted with a student-directed collegiate debut of a deiselpunk musical.
+In 2024, I costumed a student-directed collegiate debut of an original “deiselpunk” musical: a fusion of prohibition aesthetics and retro-industrial themes.
 A fun opportunity to work with some new actors and artists on a costume plot where every bespoke item — including WW1 cyborg supersoldier John O’Brien — was made of 100% recycled material.

 “foreclosure”